bikk-uk/react-css-flex/README.md

 </Flex>
 ```

 _**Note**: At this time `<Flex.Item />` is purely syntactic sugar, available to make the structure of the component clearer.
-It will behave (and is) just like a `<div />` with all the typed properties.
+It will behave like (and is) a `<div />` with all the typed properties.
 Development is ongoing to add support for the Flex Item properties.
 For now you can just apply them via standard React styles:_

 ```tsx
 <Flex>